Where did you buy a complete stormtrooper costume?”

 You will find that fully licensed costumes are commercially available, but most of these will not meet the high standards we encourage.
 If you buy one of these costumes, chances are that it will not pass basic approval for membership with the Legion.

 You will also probably run into people selling “501st approved” costumes.
-I would like to stress that there’s no such thing as “501st approved” items.
-Membership approval is done case-by-case, and is based on how accurate the costume is (see the CRL) AND how well it fits you.
+This is probably false advertisment.
+I would like to stress that there’s no such thing as “501st approved” costumes.
+Membership approval is done case-by-case, and is based on how accurate the costume is (see the CRL) AND on how well it fits you.

 Keep these things in mind when you shop around.